Panieli Poru

 Panieli Poru is a tourist spot in the Ernakulam region of Kerala, India caused by a natural bottleneck in the flow of the Periyar River due to rock formations.

 The river, which is shallow and wide until just before the rock formations, is forced to flow through some narrow crevices in the large rocks and to flow over shallower rocks, which increases its momentum and creates a great deal of turbulence.
 Nevertheless, this turbulence will not be visible on the surface.

 Although not a waterfall destination in the exact sense of the word, water and rocks together make for a picturesque scene at Panieli Poru, a little-known spot on the eastern tracts of Ernakulam district.
 Situated along the Malayattoor forest tracts, 20 km from Perumbavoor, the place casts an enchanting spell that mesmerises the visitor.
 The Periyar gushes along the rocky terrain here.
 The rivulets of the Periyar, having separated upstream, join hands at the spot and continue the onward journey.
 The flowing water makes a symphony along with the chirping of the birds in the nearby forest.
-It is indeed an alluring locale for those who have a love for natures splendour.
+It is indeed an alluring locale for those who have a love for nature's splendour.